 The flower is quite distinct in that it has a few ‘sharp’ petals that tend to be vivid and bright in color.

-So whether you are planning on planting some of these popular plants in your garden, enjoying a stroll through a friend’s garden, or foraging out in the wilderness, it’s important to know these plants and what to do when you come across them.
+So whether you are planning on planting some of these popular plants in your garden, or enjoying a stroll through a friend’s garden, or even in the wild, it’s important to know these plants and what to do when you come across them.
 It could mean life or death, or save a few hours of spilling your lunch everywhere.